tt2973355-wq/Induction_2025/README.md

 I went from the hostel to  "Gurudwara Sahib"and  then, I went to college auditorium.I meet the students of many branches in auditorium and the stage is decorated with flowers.

 This is my first day in college.
 I was very excited because this is my first day in the college campus.
+Dr. Harpreet Kour Grewal the HOD of applied science guids us about branches.Then we visit the labs.

 # Day 2
 ##Ist August 2025